capactio/capact/docs/type-features.md

 ![Type composition](./assets/type-composition.svg)

-### Usage

 This feature allows User to run generic Actions against different TypeInstances.
 For example, there could be an Action that takes IP Addresses as input.
 Thanks to the Type composition, User will be able to use the IP Addresses, which are nested in other TypeInstances.